Authority: Executive Vice Chancellor and Provost

 To be considered for promotion to Associate Professor in the Department, an individual must fulfill the standards as described in Section 2.
 The Departmental Voting Faculty must have a reasonable expectation that the candidate will continue to build a national and international reputation through continued contributions to the field.

 5. STANDARDS FOR PROFESSOR

 To merit promotion to Professor, an individual faculty member will have met the standards described above for appointment or promotion to associate professor with tenure.
-Furthermore, the individual will have demonstrated a proven record of distinguished achievement in teaching, research and extension commensurate with their Statement of Mutual Expectations.
+Furthermore, the individual will have demonstrated a proven record of distinguished achievement in teaching, research and extension commensurate with their Statement of Faculty Responsibility.
 For promotion to full professor, the department must be assured that the candidate has a national and international reputation for excellence in her/his field and that the candidate will maintain this reputation through significant contributions to the field.

 Faculty are responsible for understanding the Department’s reappointment, promotion and tenure standards and procedures, as well as the College and University related processes.

 USDA scientists add significantly to the research capabilities of the Department, and are considered to be full members of the faculty.
 Consistent with university policy, the Department evaluates USDA personnel holding faculty rank for promotion on the same basis as tenure-track faculty.